The MCR Committee is made up of 26 members in total, with four executive positions and 22 supporting members.

 The Arts and Research Officer organises arts events and research forums for the MCR.
 They promote arts in the MCR community, through the organisation of arts-based events, such as theatre trips, concerts and exhibitions, both in and out of Oxford.
 As well as organising events, they should collect information on current arts events to help keep MCR members informed about what is happening in Oxford.

-The current Arts and Research Officer is Leonie Treier.
+The Arts and Research is Olivia Krauze.

 Charity and Welfare Officers